 Lightning Ridge Bore Baths, New South Wales

 When you plunge into a bore bath at Lightning Ridge, you sink into two million years of liquid history.
 That’s right, the water is that old, which means it’s had plenty of time to soak up nutrient-rich minerals, as well as warm up – the temperature generally hovers between 40 and 50 degrees.
 Its source is Australia’s Great Artesian Basin, which, at 1.7-million square kilometres, is one of the biggest, deepest artesian basins on the planet.
 To explore more of it, take the Great Artesian Drive, which takes in seven hot springs across north-western New South Wales.
-The Lightning Ridge Bore Baths are open 24 hours a day, seven days a week, year round.
+The Lightning Ridge Bore Baths are closed until April 2023, at which point they are open 24 hours a day, seven days a week.